loganrower/Lettuce-Greenhouse-Production-Control/installations.md

  virtual display implementation similar to xvfb, and xorg-libx11 is a library required for X Window System compatibility.

-7. Install gym[box2D] for practice...
+7. OPTIONAL: Install gym[box2D] for practice...
     - using the older gym instead of gymnasium..... pip install gym[box2D]

-8. In order to get a visual for lets say the lunar lander we need to update the installation of pyglet... https://stackoverflow.com/questions/74314778/nameerror-name-glpushmatrix-is-not-defined pip install pyglet==1.5.27
+8. OPTIONAL: In order to get a visual for lets say the lunar lander we need to update the installation of pyglet... https://stackoverflow.com/questions/74314778/nameerror-name-glpushmatrix-is-not-defined pip install pyglet==1.5.27